 How to integrate your custom classifier into AddaxAI

-Want to integrate your classifier into the AddaxAI Model Zoo?
+Want to integrate your classifier into the AddaxAI model zoo?

 Here’s what you need to know:

-:brain: Inference
+Inference

 • How to load your model